mckinsey/vizro/vizro-core/docs/pages/user_guides/assets.md

 1. Provide a custom `id` to the relevant `Card` e.g `Card(id="my_card", ...)`
 2. Take a look at the source code of the component to see which CSS Class you need to target e.g. `"card_container"` or `"card_text"`
-3. Use CSS selectors to target the right property e.g. by leveraging the ID of the outermost Div `"my_card_outer"`.
+3. Use CSS selectors to target the right property e.g. by leveraging the ID of the outermost Div `"my_card_outer"`

 !!! example "Customising CSS properties in selective components"